mjboth/LightBike/README.md

 lightbike.fns   - address lookup table, created by the assembler

 lightbike.bat   - Windows executeable for assembling the source code with NESASM3 (not includeded in repo)

+Summary:
+Lightbike is an action game where two player try to divert each other into crashing their bikes into walls created by the bikes.

+The Direction Pad buttons are the only controls used in this game.

+First to 15 wins.

 More updates and explanations coming soon.